 If you are considering keeping a captive-bred North American Barn Owl, you should consider the size difference when thinking about aviary size and food requirements.
 Increasing the floor area of the aviary by about 50% and the amount of food by a similar amount should be about right.

 All mention of Barn Owl-related legislation on our website, whether it concerns wild birds, injured wild birds, or captive-bred specimens, refers to the UK only.
 In other countries, different national and/or state laws will apply.
-If a situation ever arises whereby legal issues are a concern, please seek advice on the relevant legislation.
+If a situation ever arises whereby legal issues are a concern, please seek local expert advice on the relevant legislation.